 Now, some of these stunning pathways have become major tourist attractions.

-San Francisco’s 16th Street Tiled Stairway has been one of the city’s most visited spots for the past several years.
+San Francisco’s 16th Street Tiled Stairway has been one of the city’s most visited spots for several years.

 With the advent of social media, particularly Instagram, previously unpopular stairways have now found their way into the bucket lists of locals and tourists alike.